Congress biggies in huddle at Rahul's residents; Priyanka, Gehlot, Pilot present

 Meanwhile, amid the continuing leadership crisis, the Congress party has issued a gag order to its leaders, asking them not to speak to the media.

-Separately, Modi will sworn-in as the Prime Minister on May 30.
+Separately, Modi will sworn-in as the prime minister on May 30.
 As per reports, Union Home Secretary Rajiv Gauba may be appointed as next Cabinet Secretary, replacing P K Sinha, whose four year tenure comes to an end on June 12.